-I have been blessed to have traveled a lot, but never have I experienced such beautiful and clean cities from Cusco to Ollentaytambo, to Aguas Calientes, within a 3rd World country.
+I have traveled a lot these past few years, but never have I experienced such beautiful and clean cities from Cusco to Ollentaytambo, to Aguas Calientes, within a 3rd World country.

 Day 2 - Awanakancha and Ollentaytambo (travel from Cusco through the Sacred Valley on the way to Aguas Calientes)

 This was not listed on our itinerary so imagine my surprise when we stopped at the Llama and Alpaca Farm!
 Best day ever for this animal lover!

 Ollentaytambo stole my heart!
 Our stay here was not long enough, but so glad we stopped!
 This is the nearest city to the start of the 4 day Inca Trail Hike.
 It has here where we caught the Inca Train to Aguas Calientes.

 Day 3 - Aguas Calientes and Machu Picchu

 Aguas Calientes, the city at the base of Machu Picchu, was so quaint!
 There are only two ways into Aguas Calientes, train or hike!
 There are zero cars here!
 Busses were brought in on the train in order to transport guests to the base (although uphill) of Machu Picchu.